 Muscle-building sets are done with maximum overload in a 4-6 rep range.
 You should use a weight you can complete 4 times on your own but no more than 6.
 These are the sets where muscle-building occurs.

 The full Max-OT warm-up protocol that is illustrated in the sample warm-up below should be performed on the first exercise for a body part only.
-For example, after you warm-up for flat bench presses and perform your muscle-building sets there is no need to warm-up for your second chest exercise.
+For example, after your warm-up for flat bench presses and perform your muscle-building sets there is no need to warm-up for your second chest exercise.

 One of the biggest mistakes people make when they are warming up for their first exercise is they fatigue their muscles by doing too many reps.
-We’ve all seen people doing warm-up sets and pounding out rep after rep until they are actually working to complete the last few.
+We’ve all seen people doing warm-up sets and pounding out rep after rep until they are actually working hard to complete the last few.
 I can recall doing that in the past and maybe you can too.

 Pre-fatiguing is bad news because it limits the amount of overload you can achieve during your first working.
 Don’t waste valuable energy that could be directed towards muscle-building by doing an inefficient number of warm-up sets and reps.